ENDS was staged in Chicago July 14-31, 2022 by Davjasfran Entertainment

 “N,” premiered at Chicago’s Greenhouse Theater Center in October 2019.
 The director was TaRon Patton.
 Prior to the production, “N” was selected by DePaul University to be part of its Black History Month Celebration.

-Upcoming productions of “N” include,
+Recent productions of “N” include,

 Black Sheep Players (Sharon, PA), September 2021.